Ask a LIGO-ite

 Question: Have you ever seen a gravitational wave?

 Answer: YES!
-The very first observation EVER of gravitational waves was made by the LIGO Livingston and LIGO Hanford observatories on September 14th, 2015.
+The very first observation EVER of gravitational waves was made by the NSF LIGO Livingston and Hanford observatories on September 14th, 2015.
 LIGO scientists determined that the waves were generated by two massive black holes colliding about 1.3 billion light years away.
 That means it actually happened 1.3 billion years ago, and the gravitational waves took all that time to reach us traveling at the speed of light.
 For more information on this historic discovery, click HERE.

 Question: How does the Universe work?
 (Submitted by a Louisiana preschooler)